robren/old-pelican-based-blog/content/deploy-to-gke.md

 From a cost perspective this google container service is overkill for a simple static blog, so I think I'll be moving onto a simpler cheaper solution.
 I've heard good things about Vipr.org and will explore them next.

-Update to reflect using the yaml file and how to force restarting of the pods